BIOSECURE-EU/parametra/README.md

 The database continues to grow thanks to user contributions via the [PARAMETRA submission form](https://ec.europa.eu/eusurvey/runner/parametra-submission).

+You can visualize the number of parametra entries by pathogen, parameter, year and study type [here](https://biosecure-eu.github.io/parametra/articles/parametra.html).

 ## How to use it

+### Download Excel file

+Click [here](https://github.com/BIOSECURE-EU/parametra/raw/refs/heads/main/data-raw/parametra.xlsx) to download parametra as an Excel file.
+This file can also be found at `data-raw/parametra.xlsx`.

 ### Installation as an R package